Laughter really can be the best form of life medicine

 Laughter and Relationships

-We are 30 times more likely to laugh at something when we are with other people than when we are alone.
+There’s a good reason why TV sitcoms use laugh tracks: laughter is contagious.
+We are actually 30 times more likely to laugh at something when we are with other people than when we are alone.

 When we share a laugh with someone, it brings them closer together, even if you were previously strangers.
 In addition, strangers are more like to open up if they are made to laugh first.